sahansera/streaming-apis/README.md

-# Next.js Streaming API with FastAPI
+# Streaming APIs with NextJS with FastAPI

 This project is a full-stack application that combines a Next.js frontend with a FastAPI backend.
 Below are the instructions for setting up and running both parts of the application.